Chris-Fortier/pickem/README.md

          -  slightly different rounding on the top corners of header
          -  Title text different color (e.g. Sun 02/11).
 Actually, I think this is more correct.
          -  Accordion border colors changed.
+-  When checking test deployment in my branch, it failed.
+It was lint errors I could reproduce with `yarn lint`.
+   -  fixed them

+### `yarn lint` doesn't' work

+-  Make sure you are using Git Bash instead of PowerShell.

 ## To do